Supearnesh/ml-dog-cnn/capstone_report.md

 5. Model performance testing

 The `face_detector` function will leverage [OpenCV's implementation of Haar feature-based cascade classifiers](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html) to detect human faces in images.
-The `dog_detector` function will utilize [a pre-trained ResNet-50 model](https://ethereon.github.io/netscope/#/gist/db945b393d40bfa26006) to detect dogs in images.
-The CCN will use transfer learning and extract bottleneck features from one of the following different pre-trained models available in Keras:
+The `dog_detector` function will utilize [a pre-trained VGG-16 model](https://pytorch.org/docs/master/torchvision/models.html) to detect dogs in images.
+The CNN will use transfer learning and extract bottleneck features from[a VGG-19 model](https://pytorch.org/docs/master/torchvision/models.html).

-* VGG-19 bottleneck features
-* ResNet-50 bottleneck features
-* Inception bottleneck features
-* Xception bottleneck features

 To better describe the function of the CNN in this project, the illustration below shows an example of how CNNs handle image classification.
-The convolutional and max-pooling layers extract features from a provided input image.
+The convolutional layers, set up with normalization and max-pooling layers, extract features from a provided input image.
 Those features are then used to perform non-linear transformations in the fully-connected layer and produce a classification result.

 ![CNN Schema](https://raw.githubusercontent.com/Supearnesh/ml-dog-cnn/master/img/cnn-schema.jpg)